abpframework/abp/docs/en/Blog-Posts/2022-01-11 v5_1_Release_Stable/POST.md

 The core team is also working on the ABP Commercial (which provides pre-built modules, themes, tooling and support on top of the ABP Framework).
 We've done a lot of minor improvements and fixes to the modules and tooling.

-One exiting new is about the **LeptonX theme**; We are working on to make it available in **MVC (Razor Pages)** and **Blazor** UI options too (in addition to the Angular UI).
+One exciting new is about the **LeptonX theme**; We are working on making it available in **MVC (Razor Pages)** and **Blazor** UI options too (in addition to the Angular UI).
 We are also adding more components, layout options, demo pages, etc...
 We are planning to release a beta version in the next weeks.
-Here an animated GIF from the dashboard we've prepared as a demonstration:
+Here is an animated GIF from the dashboard we've prepared as a demonstration:

 ![leptonx-dash](leptonx-dash.gif)